oneconvergence/dkube-examples/insurance/readme.md

  - Select "+ JupyterLab"
  - Fill in the required fields in the "Basic" tab as follows:
    - Name: \<your-IDE-name\> (your choice of name)
-   - Code \<your-code-repo\> (chosen in previous step)
+   - Code \<your-code-repo\> (chosen during Code Repo creation)
    - Framework: tensorflow
    - Version: 2.0.0
    - Leave the other fields in their default selection
- - Submit your Code repo with the "Submit" button at the bottom of the screen
+ - Submit your IDE with the "Submit" button at the bottom of the screen

 ## Experiment with the JupyterLab IDE
  This section explains how to use the JupyterLab IDE to experiment with your Code and hyperparameters.